Manifesto Directory Structure

 This guide merely provides an overview of the files and directories to be found in Manifesto website installation.

-At the root level, there are only 4 significant PHP files:
+At the root level, there are only 3 PHP files significant to flow:

 _media_browser.php